You Ain't Seen Nothing Yet (Bachman–Turner Overdrive song): Cover versions

 In 1989, American band Figures on a Beach released a cover version which reached number 67 on the Billboard Hot 100.

 Finnish band Moogetmoogs released a cover version of "You Ain't Seen Nothing Yet" (re-titled "Kolmen minuutin muna") as the second single from their 1991 album Kadonnut levy ("The Lost Record"), with a cover version of The Contours song "Do You Love Me" (retitled "Klu klu (mua rakastatko)?") as its B-side.
 Released in 1991, the single started to receive significant airplay and media attention beginning in November and hit number 1 on the Finnish charts in February 1992.
-The Finnish lyrics were written by lead singer Moog Konttinen; "Kolmen minuutin muna" translates to "three-minute egg" but can be interpreted as a euphemism for premature ejaculation too.

-Burton Cummings, Randy Bachman's former bandmate in the Guess Who, did a jazzy version on his first solo record.
+British eurodance band Bus Stop covered the song in 1998, and it reached #22 on the UK pop charts.

 Figures on a Beach scored a minor hit in 1989 with their version of the song.
 It has also been covered by John Otway, ApologetiX (1999), Yo La Tengo (2006), The Disco Boys (2006) and Dutch band Oôs Joôs who retitled it "Bier En Zwere Sjek" (2008).